MymeType/personal-website/README.md

 ## Licensing

+### Source code
+The source code, such as HTML and CSS files, is licensed under the terms of the GNU Affero General Public License v3.0 or later, which you can view a copy of in the `licenses` folder, and a link to this repository will always be provided in the footer of every page.

 ### Original content

-Any content created by me used on this website, such as text and images, **except the source code**, is distributed under the terms of the CC BY-SA 4.0 license, which you can view a copy of in the `licenses` folder of this repository.
+Any content created by me used on this website, such as text and images, **except the source code**, is distributed under the terms of the CC BY-SA 4.0 license unless specified otherwise, which you can view a copy of in the `licenses` folder of this repository.
 A copyright notice and link to this license will always be available on the footer of every page.

 ### External resources